StarryBar/image_synthesis-WGAN-/README.md

 Load the *.ipython file within each folder and reproduce the result.

 ## Datasets

-We built our WGAN model from MINST, CIFAR-10, Comic faces dataset.
+We built our DCGAN/WGAN model from CIFAR-10, Comic faces dataset.

+We built our SAGAN model from  Comic faces dataset, celeba.

 ## Results
 The network would generate fake images during the training process, they are stored in the folders.